rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

 Use menu option `Processes > Edge Detection > Symbolic Edge Linker`.
 There may be variants, but that is "premature optimization"; leave that for later.

+What you will see is a set of randomly colored curve fragments, which is equivalent of the .CEM file format.
+You can extract only the curve fragments to be used in the 3D Curve Sketch using `Proceses > Edge detection > Extract Linked Curves`.
+The most useful parameters of this filter is the length threshold and the Smooth Extracted Contour Number of Times, leaving the stepsize 1.
+This is a simple yet effective curvature-based smoothing invented by Ricardo Fabbri.
-You can save the edge map in the CEMV format required by the 3D curve sketch by using `File > Save > .CEMv`.
+You can now save the edge map in the CEMV format required by the 3D curve sketch by using `File > Save > .CEMv`.
 This will output the raw curve fragments with no linking further information.